deepaksharma0801/deepaksharma0801/README.md

 ---

-## I Like Building The Part Where AI Becomes Real
+## I Like Building The Part Where AI Becomes Real and scalable

 Currently, I work as an **Associate AI Developer at [Echelix](https://echelix.com/)**, where I design and build autonomous agentic architectures that automate complex, multi-step enterprise workflows.
 Echelix specializes in deploying intelligent, domain-specific AI solutions that bridge the gap between raw LLM reasoning and reliable business execution—a mission that fits my core obsession: taking AI out of pristine Jupyter notebooks and making it survive messy data, edge cases, and real-world users.